Arts, Sciences, and Engineering |

 Description: |

 An intensive study of the films of Akira Kurosawa, Japans most durable and visible auteur.
-Thanks to Kurosawas prolific output during his fifty-year career, from his debut in the 1940s to his recent work in the 1990s, an analysis of his films also offers the opportunity to examine some of the major cultural, political, and social issues and events that have left an imprint on the theory and production of film in Japan.
-We will also consider the work of many individuals (for example, the screenwriter Shinobu Hashimoto) who made important contributions to creating the Kurosawa opus, and whose careers are closely associated with Kurosawa.
-In addition to Kurosawas recent films, (screenings will include his well-known period films as well as less familiar contemporary dramas), students are responsible for assigned readings and are required to attend screenings. |
+Thanks to Kurosawa's prolific output during his fifty-year directing career (from the 1940s to the 1990s), an analysis of his films also offers the opportunity to examine major cultural, political, and social issues and events that left an imprint on the theory and production of Japanese cinema.
+We also consider the work of individuals (e.g., the screenwriter Shinobu Hashimoto) who made important contributions to the Kurosawa opus, and whose careers are closely associated with him.
+Screenings include both Kurosawa's well-known period films and less familiar contemporary dramas.
+Students are responsible for assigned readings in addition to weekly films. |

 Offered: |